thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-extent since 1957 as to merit the designation of "Community Law" (_droit communitaire_).[^5/2] One of the distinctive characteristics of this Community Law may be its direct applicability, in certain cases and under certain conditions, in the sytems of national law of each member of the European Communities, with national Courts also ready to give effect to Community Law where its primacy ought to be recognised,[^5/3] e.g., if the
+extent since 1957 as to merit the designation of "Community Law" (_droit communitaire_).[^5/2] One of the distinctive characteristics of this Community Law may be its direct applicability, in certain cases and under certain conditions, in the systems of national law of each member of the European Communities, with national Courts also ready to give effect to Community Law where its primacy ought to be recognised,[^5/3] e.g., if the